Manchester City F.C. in international football: First entries into European competition

 European club football competitions began in the mid-1950s.
 Though Manchester City were moderately successful domestically in this period, the club did not play in Europe.
-City were not invited to play in the Inter-Cities Fairs Cup, and the UEFA Cup Winners' Cup did not begin until 1960.
+City were not invited to play in the Inter-Cities Fairs Cup, and the European Cup Winners' Cup did not begin until 1960.
 When eight players from neighbours Manchester United lost their lives in the Munich air disaster when returning from a European Cup match in February 1958, UEFA wished for City to take United's place in the competition.
 City rejected the idea out of hand.

-Manchester City's first appearance in European competition occurred in the 1968–69 season.
+Manchester City's first appearance in European competition occurred during the 1968–69 season.
 City played in the European Cup, by virtue of having won the 1967–68 league championship.
 Extroverted Manchester City coach Malcolm Allison made a number of grandiose statements predicting how the team would fare, saying that City would "terrify Europe", and that "City will attack these people as they have not been attacked since the days of the old Real Madrid".
 The opposition in the first round was Turkish club Fenerbahçe.
 The City management did not scout Fenerbahçe in advance of the game, opting to rely on a report from Oscar Hold, an Englishman who had managed Fenerbahçe between 1965 and 1967.
 In the first leg at Maine Road, City had what the Guardians Albert Barham called "overwhelming territorial advantage".
 However, to the frustration of the home crowd City were denied by a strong defensive performance by Fenerbahçe, most notably by goalkeeper Yavuz Şimşek, and the match finished 0–0.
 The return leg in Istanbul was played in front of a Turkish record crowd.
 City took an early lead through Tony Coleman, but conceded two goals in the second half and were eliminated.